+- SP1: Supporting sustainable development

+- DP2: General development principles

+- DP8: Safeguarding and improving water resources

-SP11: Climate change
+- SP11: Climate change

-SP14: Renewable energy
+- SP14: Renewable energy

-DP18: Design principles
+- DP18: Design principles

-SP19: New residential development in the
+- SP19: New residential development in the National Park

-National Park

-DP35: Replacement dwellings
+- DP35: Replacement dwellings

-DP36: Extensions to dwellings
+- DP36: Extensions to dwellings

-- One of the most significant factors influencing the future of the National Park is the climate and nature emergency.
+- 6.1.
+One of the most significant factors influencing the future of the National Park is the climate and nature emergency.
 There is now clear evidence that climate change is happening and is due to human activity, resulting in global warming and greater risk of flooding, droughts and heat waves.
 Southern England, including the New Forest, could suffer from the impacts of further climate change.
 Its communities, wildlife and nature are under threat from rising temperatures, wildfires, pests, diseases, drier soils and more powerful and frequent storms.
 The Government declared a climate emergency in May 2019 and is committed to reducing greenhouse gases and carbon emissions, through the Climate Change Act.
-Addressing climate change is one of the key principles in the - to addressing climate change through its actions.
+Addressing climate change is one of the key principles in the NPPF.

+- 6.2.
+The National Park Authority is committed to addressing climate change through its actions.
 Collectively the National Park Authorities in England have committed to developing a climate action programme

-- that includes encouraging highlysustainable and well-designed homes (see the Delivery Plan for Climate Leadership in National Parks 2020). - a multitude of life supporting and life enhancing benefits, which underpins the social and economic well being of the National Park.
+that includes encouraging highlysustainable and well-designed homes (see the Delivery Plan for Climate Leadership in National Parks 2020).

+- 6.3.
+The natural environment supplies us with a multitude of life supporting and life enhancing benefits, which underpins the social and economic well being of the National Park.
 Therefore, the protection of these natural resources is important for sustainable development.
 Both national and local planning policies encourage development that improves air and water quality, controls water flows downstream and regulating pollution.
-Consideration should be given to the impact of development on these natural resources. - The need for measures to address sustainability and climate change does not automatically override environmental protection or safeguarding of heritage assets that could erode the special qualities for which the National Park is designated.
+Consideration should be given to the impact of development on these natural resources. - 6.4.
+The need for measures to address sustainability and climate change does not automatically override environmental protection or safeguarding of heritage assets that could erode the special gualities for which the National Park is designated.
 This is especially important in the New Forest, where over 50% of the land is designated for nature conservation purposes, with 20 conservation areas and over 600 listed buildings.
 Inappropriate measures may not deliver the intended benefits, and may end up harming the fabric of the building or the well being of occupants or neighbours.
 Therefore this chapter sets out details of the types of sustainability measures that can be incorporated into new development, whilst respecting the environmental protections and local character of the New Forest National Park.
 Furthermore, many of these measures can also be considered for retro-fitting in existing homes and buildings.